Pork Chop and Mushroom Soup (Dairy-Free Recipe)

 - Drain the soaked cashews then place them into your blender along with a small scoop of the cooked mushrooms, the chicken stock, sea salt, black pepper, and garlic.
 Blend on high until smooth.¾ cup raw cashews, 2 cups chicken stock, 1 teaspoon sea salt, ¼ teaspoon black pepper, 1 clove garlic

 - Add the remaining 1 tablespoon of oil or bacon fat to the skillet and sear the pork chops over high heat until they are brown on both sides, about 2-3 minutes per side.
-Drain any fat from the skillet and then lower the heat to medium.4 bone-in pork chops
+If the pork chops released a lot of fat, drain it from the skillet and then lower the heat to medium.4 bone-in pork chops

 - Pour the sauce from your blender into the pan, mix in the mushrooms, and cook, covered, for 10 minutes.
 Serve with a little parsley over the top if you’d like to make it pretty.Minced parsley